thoughtbot/ios-on-rails/release/ios-on-rails.md

 Go ahead and run your project.
 If everything is set up correctly, you should see a full screen mapView and a button for adding events.

-# The Add an Event View Controller
+# The Event View Controller

 ![Table View for event details](images/ios_app_skeleton_2.png)